uwctri/Recalculate/README.md

 |   records         |   Record IDs or '*' for all             |  json array  |
 |   pid             |   Project ID                            |  int         |

 No defaults are assumed by the api, thus **all fields are requried**.
 The API token is generated per project and can be found in the module configuration.
 The token can be changed, but a blank token will always be rejected by the API.
+A parameter type of "json array" should always be an array, not a naked string.

 ## TODO